Icon of St.Vladimir, Prince of Kiev

 After nine years, our landlords asked us to vacate the hall due to extensive building renovations.
 It was a time of great uncertainty as the parish had no financial means of renting any suitable space at the marked value.
 We were blessed, however, with an opportunity to move info another former Anglican chruch, St.Phillip’s stone church, on Purcell’s Cove Road.

 In 2014, a member of our parish, Fr.
-Alexander Treiger, became a diacon, and in 2016, a priest.
+Alexander Treiger, became a deacon, and in 2016, a priest.
 It was a great help for Fr.
 Vladimir to be able to joinly conduct church services and to have a substitute during sick days or vacation times.
 We also continued to keep strong ties with the Hermitage of the Annunciation, with many parish members often visiting and hepling monks in New Germany.
 In 2017, a parish member moved to the Hermitage and later, in 2019, became a monk and a priest (Fr.
 Jean-Baptiste).

 The year 2019 became another major turning point in the history of St.Vladimir’s.
 In early April, Fr.Vladimir was dismissed from his post as the rector of the parish and ordered to retire by His Eminence Archbishop Irénée (Rochon) of Ottawa and All Canada.
 Upon many requests from parishioners, the decision was reversed two weeks later, but then came into effect once again in August 2019.